What is Debt?

 Interest is an essential element of the loan as it ensures that lenders are repaid for the risks they take and encourages borrowers to make payments quickly to limit interest-based expenses.

 Other than credit card and loans, companies wanting to borrow money can resort to other functional options.
 Corporate bodies can explore other debt types such as commercial paper and bonds, which are not available to an individual.

-Once individuals or other companies purchase the bonds, the holders are guaranteed a face value on a given date commonly known as the maturation date.
-The amount is in addition to a regular interest on the bond throughout the period the bond is active.
+Once individuals or other companies purchase the bonds, the holders are guaranteed a face value on a given date, commonly known as the maturation date.
+Thise amount is in addition to regular interest on the bond throughout the period the bond is active.

 Bonds work on a similar principle to that of conventional loans.
 However, a company is the one borrowing while investors are either creditors or lenders.
-A commercial paper is a short-term debt that comes with a repayment period of less than or equal to 270 days.
+Commercial paper is a short-term debt that comes with a repayment period of less than or equal to 270 days.

 Good Debt vs. Bad Debt

-In the field of corporate finance, a lot of attention goes to the amount of debt an entity owns.
+In the field of corporate finance, a lot of attention goes to the amount of debt an entity owes.

-If for one reason or another, sales drop, and a company is no longer as profitable as it once was, then it may not be able to repay its loans.
+If, for one reason or another, sales drop, and a company is no longer as profitable as it once was, then it may not be able to repay its loans.
 Such a company suffers the risk of going bankrupt.
-Equally, an entity that does not take out loans may be limiting its expansion potential.
+However, an entity that does not take out loans may be limiting its expansion potential.

 Good debt lets an individual or company manage finances effectively so that it becomes easy to build on existing wealth, purchase what is needed, and prepare well for uncertainties.
-It includes mortgages, buying goods and services that save the buyer money, essential items and education loans, or debt consolidation.
+This includes mortgages, buying goods and services that save the buyer money, education loans, and debt consolidation.

 Bad debt, on the other hand, is an engagement whose value decreases right after purchase.
-However, the description fits most of the vital things we need in life such as cars, TVs, and clothes.
-Other examples are credit card loans, payday loans, or automobile loans.
+However, that description fits most of the vital things we need in life, such as cars, TVs, and clothes.
+Other examples are credit card loans or payday loans.